 2015: Now the estate of Jimi Hendrix is suing an Arizona guitar shop owner for the return of a guitar once owned by the rocker that was sold to him for $80,000 in 2014.
 The lawsuit claims the guitar was stolen by a sometime singer and guitarist for Earth, Wind & Fire, who is also a former member of The Commodores.
 The guitar is now allegedly worth near $1,000,000.

 2016: Experience Hendrix sued for trademark infringement and dilution against Tiger Paw Beverage Company and Leon Hendrix who partnered in selling an alcoholic beverage named “Purple Haze Liqueur” inspired by the musician’s famous song.
 A Savannah court has now ruled that the Purple Haze Liqueur is “not similar” to any of the plaintiff’s registered trademarks and that there are no similarities in the way their products are sold, as the plaintiff uses online platforms and the defendant uses retail outlets.
 So the Hendrix estate doesn’t win them all.

-The moral of the story, make a trust, make a will, make it solid and leave your family in peace.
+The moral of the story, hire an estate, trust, & probate attorney, make a trust, make a will, make it solid, and leave your family in peace.